 Despite the fact that Windows System Restore offers several benefits, there are some critical limitations as well.
 These are:

-- System Restore does not provide robust protection capabilities.
+- Windows System Restore does not provide robust protection capabilities.
 Users run the risk of restoring any affected files upon every restore.

 - While user-generated files remain unaffected, new user accounts if undefined before restoration will get deleted.
 Also, Windows does not permit users to define a restore Windows point while in Safe Mode, which means any restore performed in that mode is irreversible.

 - A system refresh might require anywhere between 8 to 30 minutes to come into effect.

 - Windows system restore removes newly installed software partially.
 It only deletes executable files and DLLs which were added after the restore point was created, but does not delete shortcuts and other files.
 In other words, it is not a complete refresh.

 - A system restore point gets deleted after a default time of 90 days.